 The electrical system is protected by fuses.
-It requires no maintenance; however, if a fuse blows, check the component or circuit for a malfunction or short.
+It requires no maintenance; however, if a fuse blows, check the component/circuit for a malfunction or short.

-Fuse type:

-- Main-F1-30 A, blade-type

-- Charge Circuit-F2-25 A, blade-type

-- 1. Remove the screws securing the control panel to the machine.

-Note: Retain all fasteners.
+Fuse:

-- 2. Lift the control panel up to access the main wire harness and fuse block (Figure 41). - 3.
-To replace a fuse, pull out the fuse to remove it (Figure 41).
+- Main F1-30 amp, blade-type - Charge Circuit F2-25 amp, blade-type - 1.
+Remove the screws securing the control panel to the machine.
+Retain all fasteners - 2.
+Lift the control pane up to access the main wiring harness and fuse block (Figure 41). - 3.
+To replace a fuse, pull out on the fuse to remove it (Figure 41).

-- 1. Main-30 A

-- 2. Charge circuit-25 A

-- 4. Return the control panel to its original position.

-Note: Use the screws removed previously to secure the panel to the machine.
+4. Return the control panel to its original position.
+Use the screws removed previously to secure the panel to the machine.